Hebbinkpro/MagicCrates/README.md

 Here you can see all options inside the `config.yml`

-- `delay: int` Amount of seconds it will take until the opening animation starts after a player opens a crate.
+- `delay: int` Amount of ticks it will take until the opening animation starts after a player opens a crate.
 - `types: type[]` A list of all available crate types in your server.
 You can add as many types as you want.

 ### Adding crate types